oliverlee/gyropcb/README.md

 ### power pcb
 - +24V mount pad not connected to +24V rail.
 - GND mount pad not connected to ground planes.
+- The measure line of the Kistler torque sensor cannot be pulled to ground.
+A fix requires the removal of transistor Q2 and the measure line to be connected to the collector end of transistor Q1.
+This bypasses and disables switch S1.